بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 Through the document of the relation (intisâb) of îmân, you may relate to such a Sultân, Who is Absolute Qadîr, together with equipping every spring in perfect order all the plant and animal armies on the face of the earth composed of four hundred thousand different nations, He places all the sustenance of those huge armies of foremost man and of all the animals in the Rahmânî extracts called seeds and grains, which are like the meat, sugar and other food extracts discovered recently by the people of civilization but a hundred times more perfect, He folds up and entrusts inside those extracts the instructions of Qadar concerning their cooking and development, and places them in the tiny coffers for protection.
 The creation of those tiny coffers is with such speed, ease and abundance from the 'Kaf.
 Nûn' factory, which is governed by the command of "Kun!"
 (Be), that the Qur'an states: "Al-Khâliq commands and it comes into being."
 Since you can find a point of support such as this through the passport of the relation of îmân, you can rely on an infinite strength and Qoudrah.
 As I took this lesson of mine from the âyah, I found such a ma’nawî strength that with all my rûh I declared حَسْبُنَا اللّٰهُ وَنِعْمَ الْوَكِيلُ through feeling a strength of îmân which could have challenged not only my present enemies but the whole world.”
 The Twenty-Sixth Flash/14th Hope

-12 “the gathering together of causes is a du'â for the creation of the effect.
-That is to say, the causes acquire a position whereby that position become like a language of being through which they make du'â for and request the effect from Al-Qadîr Zuljalâl.
-For example, water, heat, earth, and light take up positions around a seed, and that position is a language of du'â which says: "O Our Khâliq, make this seed into a tree!"
+12 “Gathering causes together is a du'â for the creation of the effect.
+That is to say, the causes take a position that such position becomes a language of being; they offer du'â for the effect and seek it from Al-Qadîr Zuljalâl.
+For example, by taking a position around a seed — such position is a language of du'â — water, heat, earth and light say: "O Our Khâliq, make this seed a tree!"
 For the tree, which is a wonderful miracle of Qoudrah, cannot be attributed to those unconscious, lifeless, simple substances; it is impossible to attribute it to them.
-That means the coming together of causes is a sort of du'â.”
+That is to say, gathering causes together is a sort of du'â.”
 The First Addendum to the Twenty-Fourth Letter- The First Subtle Point

-“For example, attempting causes is a du'â by action.
-Gathering the causes together is not in order to create the effect it is rather to take up an acceptable position in order to seek the effect from Janâb-i Haqq through the language of being.
-Even, ploughing is to knock on the door of the treasury of rahmah.
-Since this sort of du'â by action is inclined toward the Name and title of the Absolute Jawwâd, it is accepted in the great majority.”
+“For example undertaking causes is a du'â by action.
+Gathering causes together is not for creating the effect but rather to take up an acceptable position in order to seek the effect from Janâb-i Haqq through the language of being.
+Ploughing even is to knock on the door of the treasury of rahmah.
+Since this sort of du'â by action is inclined toward the Name and title of the Absolute Jawwâd, it is accepted by the great majority.”

 13 “together with being physically small, weak, and powerless, and being one of the animals, man bears within him an exalted rûh, and has vast potentiality, unrestricted desires, infinite hopes, uncountable ideas, and unlimited powers, and he has a fitrah so strange he is as though an index of all the species and all ‘âlams.
 As for ‘ibâdah, it expands his rûh and raises his value; it causes his abilities to unfold and develop, allowing him to become worthy of eternal happiness.
 ‘Ibâdah is also a means of rectifying and purifying his inclinations, and of realizing his hopes and making them fruitful, and of marshalling his ideas and setting them in order, and also of reining in and limiting his powers.
 ‘Ibâdah also removes the rust of nature from his members, physical and ma’nawî, each of which when transparent is like a window onto his private ‘âlam and that of humankind.
 Also, when performed with both conscience and mind and heart and body, ‘ibâdah raises man to the dignity of which he is worthy and to his appointed perfection.
 It is a subtle, elevated relation, an illustrious lofty connection between the ‘abd and Ma’bûd.
 This relation constitutes the utmost degree of human perfection.”
 Signs of Miraculousness (163)